cdmanning/cdmanning.github.io/README.md

 # 🌐 My Github Pages Site

-Welcome to the source code repository for my website hosted on **GitHub Pages**!
+Welcome to the source code repository for my site hosted by **GitHub Pages**!

 ---